-by Brett Tortelli, MD/PhD candidate, Washington University in St. Louis School of Medicine
+Written by Brett Tortelli, graduate student at the School of Medicine

 These thoughts are not uncommon among LGBT individuals when interacting with healthcare professionals and their fears are not unwarranted.
 Studies have shown both implicit and explicit bias among heterosexual healthcare providers against LGBT patients.1